-Moderate Weakness: A weakness that lessens the application Major Weakness: A weakness that severely limits the application
+Moderate Weakness: A weakness that lessens the application

+Major Weakness: A weakness that severely limits the application

-Details of evaluation areas:
+Details of evaluation areas

+1) Academic record-

-- Academic record - - O The Applicant's university-level transcripts must be appended to the application form - Note: An Applicant will not receive a lesser score if there have been periods of interruption in their active training. - The Applicant's academic achievements (prizes, honours, awards) - Note: In the absence of academic achievements, review panellists will consider factors relative to the Applicant's lived experience, and whether non-academic accomplishments may demonstrate commensurate achievements. - Research outputs - - The Applicant is asked to provide their publications list and/or link to their online bibliography. - O Note: Alternative (i.e. non-traditional) research outputs may be included and described. - Relevant work, research experience, and/or lived experience - The Applicant is asked to identify relevant work/research experience, and to describe how their work, research, and /or lived experiences: - Have influenced their academic career path to-date, - Will support their ability to undertake their proposed Research Project, and - Will shape their future academic and career goals. - Review panellists will consider whether the Applicant demonstrates a strong foundation of research-related skills and achievements informed by relevant work/research/lived experience - Note: In the case of those with non-traditional academic paths, consideration will be given to relative standards of research productivity for their level of experience/qualifications.
-Review panellists will consider individual workstyles, contributions, commitments, variations in disciplinary/community/cultural standards (e.g. collaboration). - O Review panellists will consider whether the Applicant demonstrates strong leadership qualities as demonstrated by accomplishments from their relevant work/research/lived experience, and whether these experiences are of high quality relative to the value they may add to the Applicant's research potential. - Career development plan - - The Applicant is asked to describe their career goal(s) and development plan: - What types of career options is the Applicant considering? - How does the Applicant's program of study support progression towards their career goals? - Personal Statement - - The Applicant is asked to explain their motivation for pursuing advanced research training in health in Alberta and why they should be considered for this award.
+• The Applicant's university-level transcripts

+Note: An Applicant will not receive a lesser score if there have been periods of interruption in their active training.

+• List of the Applicant's academic achievements (prizes, honours, awards) if applicable

+Note: In the absence of academic achievements, review panelists will consider factors relative to the Applicant's lived experience, and whether non-academic accomplishments may demonstrate commensurate achievements.

+2) Research outputs -

+The Applicant is asked to provide their publications list and/or link to their online bibliography.

+Note: Alternative (i.e., non-traditional) research outputs may be included and described.

+3) Relevant work, research experience, and/or lived experience -

+- The Applicant is asked to identify relevant work/research experience, and to describe how their work, research, and /or lived experiences: - o Have influenced their academic career path to-date, - Will support their ability to undertake their proposed Research Project, and - o Will shape their future academic and career goals. - Review panelists will consider whether the Applicant demonstrates a strong foundation of research-related skills and achievements informed by relevant work/research/lived experience

+Note: In the case of those with non-traditional academic paths, consideration will be given to relative standards of research productivity for their level of experience/qualifications.
+Review panelists will consider individual workstyles, contributions, commitments, variations in disciplinary/community/cultural standards (e.g. collaboration).

+Review panelists will consider whether the Applicant demonstrates strong leadership qualities as demonstrated by accomplishments from their relevant work/research/lived experience, and whether these experiences are of high quality relative to the value they may add to the Applicant's research potential.

+4) Career development plan-

+- The Applicant is asked to describe their career goal(s) and development plan: - O What types of career options is the Applicant considering? - How does the Applicant's program of study support progression towards their career goals?

+5) Personal Statement-

+The Applicant is asked to explain their motivation for pursuing advanced research training in health in Alberta and why they should be considered for this award.
 Description of the Applicant's lived experience will be considered.

+Note: Review panelists will consider whether funding the Applicant's research will contribute to enhancing equity, diversity and inclusion in patient-oriented research, either by supporting the Applicant's research career directly or through the impacts their funded research may have.

+6) Research Project Proposal that includes the following sections -

+Project Overview